 - All athletes are automatically in the drawing for prizes during the awards ceremony.
 (Please note we anonymously pre-draw bib#s before the ceremony).
 Must be present to win.
 PLEASE INFORM FRIENDS FAMILY THAT THE CITY OF CDA DOES NOT ALLOW CHALK OR PAINT ON THE ROADS OR TRAILS!

 - We will be taking professional photos of you during the race.
 There is a link on the race website to facebook.com, where you can download them for free.
 There will be other media shooting video.

 - Volunteers will have Staff t-shirts.

-- There will be 3 Honey Buckets at the swim start, and the remainder at the main event area.
-There are more near the second turn around on the run that are part of the Centennial trail.
-This is approx. 2 miles into the race.
+- There will be 3 porta-potties at the swim start, the remainder will be located at the main event area.
+There will also be a porta-potty at the turn around for the run, 1.5 miles into the run course.

 - Earbuds/earphones are NOT ALLOWED anytime while racing.